 Investing for the long term is really no different.
 We’ve had a long run upward in the stock markets.
 And now we’ve hit a rough patch of road.

 Like with highway driving, the real danger of a volatile stock market is not the volatility itself.
-Rather, it’s our reaction.
+Rather, it’s our reaction to volatility that matters.